kelseyfrose/wsc-workshop/README.md

 If you get `Error: listen EADDRINUSE :::8000`, you have a process running on that port already.
 You can change the port number from index.js (try 3000), or kill the process running on 8000.

 After running `node index.js`, go to localhost:8000.
-You should see 'hello world!` in the browser window.
+You should see 'hello world!' in the browser window.
 Congrats!
 You have a Node app running.

 #### Automatic Server Restarts